 Email: email@example.com or firstname.lastname@example.org

-Neighbors Who Care – Provides free volunteer services to enhance the quality of life of high risk underserved homebound elders and chronically ill adults in the greater Waltham community.
+Neighbors Who Care – Provides free volunteer services to help better the life of high risk homebound elders and chronically ill adults in the greater Waltham community.

-Volunteers of America – All potential volunteers are required to be at least 18 years of age, complete an application with criminal record check and attend a group or individual information session prior to volunteering.
+Volunteers of America Massachusetts – All potential volunteers are required to be at least 18 years of age.
+Volunteers must complete an application with criminal record check (CORI).
+They need to attend a group or individual information session prior to volunteering.

 Volunteer Match – Database of volunteer opportunities with listings for Massachusetts